 - Archives of Scientific Philosophy, Special Collections Department, University Library System, University of Pittsburgh.

-- Vienna Circle Foundation, to promote studies of the work of members of the Vienna Circle and to protect the Vienna Circle Archive, Amsterdam.
+- Vienna Circle Foundation, to promote studies of the work of members of the Vienna Circle and to protect the Vienna Circle Archive, Amsterdam (this webpage is archived at the Internet Archive).